You can customize the look and behavior of your timelines in a variety of ways using the Appearance link above your timeline.

 The theme settings let you adjust the color and overall layout of your timeline.

 Set the size of the axis bar as thin, regular size or thicker.

 These settings allow you to specify where you want the axis to be displayed: at the top of the timeline (default), at the top of each layer, and/or at the bottom of the timeline.
-Here's what this timeline looks like with all three options selected:

 Being able to display the scale at the top of each layer and at the bottom of the timeline comes in handy with timelines that contain a lot of events by providing a quick reference without forcing you to scroll back to the top of the timeline.